coldfumonkeh/cfml-testbox-action/README.md

-# CFLM TestBox Test Runner action
+# CFML TestBox Test Runner action

 This action will run a CommandBox server on the CFML engine of your choice and run TestBox on that server.